7 Tips for Hiring Your First Employee

 Step 4: Conduct a phone screen

 After you narrow down your pool of applicants, it’s important to conduct some phone interviews.Phone screens act as an additional filter so nobody wastes their time in an in-person interview.
 Some of the benefits of a phone interview include: getting applicants to better understand the job itself, finding out if the applicant meets the basic requirements outlined in the job description, and acquiring clarity on a candidate’s experience.
 These additional screenings also help you determine if salary numbers are in the same ballpark and figure out if the candidate’s long-term career aspirations are aligned with your company’s growth plan.
+If you’re not sure what kinds of questions you should ask a candidate during your phone interview, you might want to consider the ones below:- Why are you leaving your current employer?

 - How would you describe your work style and leadership style?